Changing Brokerages?

 Distance: Because they are grounded in their corporate culture, working for a franchise can mean that the decisions that need to be made locally can take a long time to arrive.

 In addition, branding elements, policies, and processes are based on a reading of the total service area rather than on the particulars of your local market.
-This can result in a disconnect between what works for you and what works for “most” agents across the country.
+This can result in a disconnect between what works for you and for “most” agents nationwide.

 Expense: Exorbitant franchise fees can put your brokers in the position of passing along costs to the agents rather than investing in their success.